 If you've experienced a tragedy recently, here’s how to take action.

-You can't put a dollar amount on a lost loved one, but if you've recently lost someone in a preventable accident seeking financial compensation can help ease medical bills and other expenses associated with your loss.
+You can't put a dollar amount on a lost loved one, but if you've recently lost someone in a preventable accident, seeking financial compensation can help ease the burden of medical bills and other expenses associated with your loss.

 Here's everything you need to know if you're thinking about filing a wrongful death lawsuit in Wisconsin.

 - Under what circumstances can I sue for a wrongful death in Wisconsin?

 - How long after death can I file a wrongful death suit in Wisconsin?

 - Is there a damages cap on wrongful death claims in Wisconsin?